VDMi/Guzzle-oAuth/README.md

 Guzzle oAuth is a oAuth 1 and oAuth 2 library based on Guzzle with the big four (google, linkedin, twitter, facebook) baked in.

+### Example with other provider.
+See https://github.com/FransvanderMeer/Guzzle-oAuth-Meetup for an example that uses another provider then one of the big four.
+The example is an implementation of meetup.com as provider.

 ### Usage
+Guzzle oAuth makes the flow to authorize and the user info abstract.
+That means that you can use the same code for all providers to authorize, get an access token and get the account information.

+Send user to provider.
 ```php
 // Authorize flow, send user to provider to authorize
 $config = array(